Christmas Markets Beyond Vienna: Strasbourg, Tallinn, and Budapest with Kids

 Do not try to do three markets in one trip with kids.
 Two cities, two markets.
 Three is exhausting and the experience blurs.

 Do not visit between December 22 and January 2.
-This is the highest-crowd, highest-cost window.
+Highest-crowd, highest-cost window.
 Schools are out across Europe.
 Hotels are tripled.
 Some markets close December 24 anyway.

 Do not skip the smaller markets.
 In every city, the smaller secondary markets (Strasbourg's Place du Chateau, Budapest's Basilica market, Tallinn's Master's Courtyard) are often more atmospheric than the famous main square.